 According to Jennifer Schlette, a Registered Dietitian, “A diet with MCT oil had significantly less kidney stone formation and improved kidney function than other diets.
 Since the 1960s, doctors have recommended medium-chain triglyceride (MCT) oils such as coconut oil for patients who are non-responsive to prescription drugs or unable to undergo surgery.
 The results were positive regarding using this oil in renal failure and kidney disease.”

-- MCT oils may help reduce bad cholesterol and raise good cholesterol levels.
+- MCT oil may help reduce weight, maintain heart health, and boost energy levels.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.